lvgl/lvgl/docs/get-started/quick-overview.md

 If a property is not set on for the current state the style with `LV_STATE_DEFAULT` will be used.
 If the property is not defined even in the default state a default value is used.

 Some properties (typically the text-related ones) can be inherited.
 It means if a property is not set in an object it will be searched in its parents too.
-For example, you can set the font once in the screen's style and every text will inherit it by default.
+For example, you can set the font once in the screen's style and all text on that screen will inherit it by default.

 Local style properties also can be added to the objects.
-It creates a style is inside the object that is used only by the object:
+It creates a style which resides inside the object and which is used only by the object:
 ```c
 lv_obj_set_style_bg_color(slider1, lv_color_hex(0x2080bb), LV_PART_INDICATOR | LV_STATE_PRESSED);
 ```

-To learn all the features of styles see the [Style overview](/overview/style) section
+To learn all the features of styles see the [Style overview](/overview/style) section.

 ### Themes